a-memme/Text_Analysis_Reddit/README.md

 ## Results
 ### Keyword Extraction
 - Both techniques appear to output very similar results, often seeing a greater inclusion of words in the tokenizing/lemmatizing approach
-    - For this analysis, the tokenization/lemmatization approach is chosen as it appears to cast a slightly "wider net" in capturing keywords while still providing us with the confidence that irrelevant keywords are not diluting the mix in comparison to the KeyBERT approach:
+    - For this analysis, the tokenization/lemmatization approach is chosen as it appears to cast a slightly "wider net" in capturing keywords while still providing us with the confidence that irrelevant keywords are not diluting the mix in comparison to the KeyBERT approach
+    - Although KeyBERT provides a very sensible approach to typical keyword extraction, its level of sophistication is simply not needed in our specific use case - see below:
     - **Tokenization/Lemmatization**

         ![image](https://github.com/a-memme/Text_Analysis_Reddit/assets/79600550/9bb8cd2f-331b-46a2-b70c-ff6c4ebc3481)